 This Thanksgiving, don’t throw away that turkey carcass.
 Turn it into the most delicious stock in your kitchen, and save money in the process.
 Recipe first, tips and story later.

 Above: Poultry stock with meat picked from the bones after the stock has cooked for about 12 hours.
-Notice the rich brown color of the stock.
+Notice the rich brown color.
 That comes from a roasted bird, roasted onions, plus the pan juices.

-Juices and vegetables from the pan in which you roasted the turkey (use only carrots, onions or celery – see notes below for which vegetables are a no-no)
+Juices and vegetables from the pan in which you roasted the turkey.
+Use only carrots, onions or celery – see notes below for which vegetables to avoid.

 Optional: Extra fresh vegetables and herbs, including: whole carrots (tops trimmed), stalks and leaves of celery, onions, cloves of garlic, a bay leaf or two, a few sprigs of fresh parsley.

 Place the turkey carcass (plus any skin, wings, and extra bones and parts such as the neck) into a large stock pot.
 Add vegetables from the roasting pan, plus the optional extra fresh vegetables and herbs.
-(See notes below for why I don’t recommend adding giblets such as hearts and livers).
+(See notes below for why I don’t recommend adding giblets such as hearts and livers.)
+All of this should take up at least half the space in the pot.

 Add fresh, cold water until everything is completely covered.
-I fill the pot almost to the top.
+I fill the pot almost to the top with water.

 Set the pot on the stovetop on the lowest setting.
 I use a flame-tamer.
 Position the lid so that it’s mostly covering the pot, but not tight.
 There should be a gap for steam to escape.